medusajs/medusa/docs/content/add-plugins/segment.md

 ## Test the Plugin

-Run your server with the following command:
+Run your backend with the following command:

 ```bash npm2yarn
 npm run start